blakekrpec/PyPeekr/README.md

     - Windows client now works and grabs data to display.
     - Added support for AMD CPUs in the Linux server.
     - Fixed bug where windows client didn't return gpu core temp, it returned avg of all gpu temps.
     - Added setting so user can choose to handle list data as either max, or avg.
-Only tested in Linux
+Only tested in Linux.

-- Next:
-    - Test ability to handle lists as both max and average in Windows.
+    - Tested that user choosing between max and average also works on Windows.
+    - Going to need to switch to LibreHardwareMonitor.
+The only endpoint currently in LibreHardwareMonitor is data.json and it is a mess to parse.
-    - OpenHardwareMonitor CPU loads are wronge.
+        - Switching because: OpenHardwareMonitor CPU loads are wrong.
 Compared against LibreHardwareMonitor, Task Manager, and Riva Stat Server.
 All were same except OHM.
-        - Try to use LibreHardwareMonitors webserver.
-Their repo has python examples for accessing data from their webserver.
+        - Either need to modify LibreHardwareMonitor.
+Or, figure how to parse data.
+I'd rather not parse data cause it is huge, and may be slow on a rapi.
+    - Modified LibreHardwareMonitor to return for endpoints.
+Its modified on my personal fork.
+    - test_sensor.py shows how to access the new LibreHardwareMonitorEndpoints.
+    - Added a libre_hwm_inspector cmd line tool to print the http request from Libre Hardware Monitor.
+This allows users to introspect it.

+- Next:
+    - Open a PR for LibreHardwareMonitor to merge in the fix for adding individual endpoints.
+    - Modify the clients to work with the new Libre data.
+The Libre data will already have min and max which is nice.
+    - Add toggle for CPU and GPU for user to select brand.
     - Add support for AMD GPUs to Linux server.
 Use pyamdgpuinfo module.
     - Add support for AMD CPUs and GPUs to Windows client.
 Currently the Windows client looks specifically for the intelcpu and nvidiagpu nodes.
         - Linux client should support them as long as the server does since the Linux server ships data already in the desired format.